-The Company's condensed interim consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments measured at fair value.
+These consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments measured at fair value.

 Significant accounting judgments, estimates and assumptions

 The preparation of financial statements in conformity with IFRS requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported revenues and expenses during this period.